ontech7/smart-screen-app/README.md

 # Run & Build

-To run it, you'll need [Node.js](https://nodejs.org/) for NPM and Node itself.
+To build it, you'll need [Node.js](https://nodejs.org/) for NPM and Node itself, as well as [Android Studio](https://developer.android.com/studio) and its Android SDK tools (that you can download directly from the IDE).

 You need to install all the packages first:

 `npm install`

 And after that, you need to build the Android Studio project in platforms/android

-You'll need [Android Studio](https://developer.android.com/studio) and its Android SDK tools (that you can download directly from the IDE)

 # Settings